Where is hot in April in Europe

 Q. Where is hot in April in Europe?

-Normally, April is a great time to holiday in the Mediterranean.
-You can expect up to 9 hours of daily sunshine and temperatures in the low 20s, though it will feel warmer in the sun.
-This is the start of the summer season and prices are low, particularly if you avoid Easter.
-Click the links below for details of prices, dates and booking terms.
+A. April sees the emergence of spring sunshine across Europe.
+You can expect up to 9 hours of daily sun in the Mediterranean and temperatures in the low 20s, though it will feel warmer in the sun.
+This is the start of the summer season and prices are low, particularly if you avoid Easter (9 April in 2023).
+Follow the links below for details of prices, dates and booking terms.
 Travelling alone?
 See the best singles holidays in April.

 Where’s hot in Europe in April